Coherently enhanced radiation friction in laser-plasma collisions

-According to estimate (\ref{dpbg}), the backward contribution to the momentum loss is strongly suppressed for $L\gtrsim \lambda_1$, where $\lambda_1\approx\lambda_L(1+a_0^2)/4\gamma_0^2$ is the wavelength of the fundamental harmonic of the backward radiation.
-In its derivation in Appendix~\ref{app_int}, we assumed that $R\gtrsim\lambda_1$.
-Therefore, similarly to forward contribution~(\ref{dpfg}), Eq.~(\ref{dpbg}) might be inaccurate for a small bunch with both $R,L\ll\lambda_1$.
-For such small bunches an accurate result can be obtained by a fair numerical evaluation of the single particle spectrum $d\mathcal{E}^{(1)}/d\omega d\Omega$ in Eq.~(\ref{dP-}), see the next section for details.
-Recently, RF of such small bunches was studied in Ref.~\cite{quin_prr2025} by means of numerical solution of the equations of motion for all particles in the bunch with interparticle interactions fully taken into account by means of Lienard-Wiechert potentials.
+where $\lambda_1\approx\frac{\lambda_L(1+a_0^2)}{4\gamma_0^2}$ is the wavelength of the fundamental harmonic of the backward radiation and we assumed that $2\pi L/\lambda_1\gtrsim (\omega_L T)^{1/3}\gtrsim1$.
+According to Eq.~(\ref{dpbg}), the backward contribution to the momentum loss is strongly suppressed for $L\gtrsim \lambda_1$.
+In its derivation \cite{pre_arxiv}, we assumed that $R\gtrsim\lambda_1$.
+Therefore, similarly to the forward contribution Eq.~(\ref{dpfg}), Eq.~(\ref{dpbg}) might be inaccurate for a small bunch with both $R,L\ll\lambda_1$.
+For such small bunches an accurate result can be obtained by a direct numerical evaluation of the single particle spectrum $d\mathcal{E}^{(1)}/d\omega d\Omega$ in Eq.~(\ref{dP-}), see below.
+Recently, RF of such small bunches was studied in Ref.~\cite{quin_prr2025} by numerical solution of the equations of motion for all particles in the bunch with interparticle interactions fully taken into account by means of Lienard-Wiechert potentials.

-Note that the backward contribution~(\ref{dpbg}) does not depend on the bunch width $R$, and, unlike the forward contribution (\ref{dpfg}), does not drop for large $R$.
-Hence, for a wide thin bunch the backward contribution to the RF dominates over the forward one.